Episodes

 Who I Am

-My name is Ceallaigh S. MacCath-Moran, and I'm a PhD candidate in the Folklore Department at Memorial University of Newfoundland.
-I'm also an author, poet, and musician under the pseudonym C.S.
-MacCath, and I bring twenty years of publishing and teaching experience to the Folklore & Fiction project.
+Greetings!
+I'm Dr. Ceallaigh S. MacCath-Moran.
+I hold B.A. in Celtic Studies from the University of Toronto, an M.A. in English and Creative Writing from the University of Maine, and a PhD in Folklore from Memorial University of Newfoundland and Labrador.
+I'm also an author, poet, and musician under the pen name C.S.
+MacCath, and I bring over twenty years of publishing and teaching experience to the Folklore & Fiction project.

 What the Folklore & Fiction Project Is

-The Folklore & Fiction newsletter, dispatch, and podcast synthesize my passions with a focus on folklore scholarship aimed at storytellers.
-Here you can learn what folklore is and learn to use it in your craft from the first project ever developed by a professional folklorist for storytellers like you.
+The Folklore & Fiction dispatches and podcasts synthesize these passions with a focus on folklore scholarship aimed at storytellers.
+Here you can learn what folklore is and learn to use it in the writing craft from the first project ever developed by a professional folklorist for storytellers like you.
+The podcast is presently on hiatus, but all five seasons are still available free of charge when you sign up for an account here on the Folklore & Fiction website.
+They've been recommended by the American Folklore Society as a trusted source of folkloristic scholarship, they've been the topic of peer-reviewed ethnographic research, and they've been adopted as an aid to creative writing in several college and university classrooms.